 Law Enforcement uses specially trained officers to evaluate people suspected of drug-impaired driving, including driving under the influence of marijuana or a combination of alcohol and marijuana.
 The police department points to recent statistics which reveal that 30 percent of drivers in fatal crashes had one or more drugs in their systems.

 A recent study of active drivers showed more tested positive for drugs that may impair driving (14 percent) than did for alcohol (7.3 percent).
 Of the drugs, marijuana was most prevalent, at 7.4 percent, slightly more than alcohol.
 Of course, the study did not recognize that marijuana stays in the system long after any impairment has ceased.

 The National Highway Traffic Safety Administration (NHTSA) claims that checkpoints have provided the most effective documented results of any of the DUI enforcement strategies, while also yielding considerable cost savings of $6 for every $1 spent.
 Additionally, law enforcement officers in California claim that nearly 90 percent of California drivers approve of DUI checkpoints.

-Finding a San Francisco DUI Defense Attorney for Checkpoints
+Finding a California DUI Defense Attorney for Checkpoints

-If you were arrested for DUI or another offense at a DUI checkpoint conducted in San Francisco, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
-We represent clients charged with a first DUI or a second or subsequent offense.
+If you were arrested for DUI or another offense at a DUI checkpoint conducted in California, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
+We represent clients charged with a first DUI or a second DUI or subsequent offense.

-Whether the case involves a breath test or blood test or a refusal to submit to testing, our DUI Defense lawyers in San Francisco, CA, can help you fight the charges.
+Whether the case involves a breath test or blood test or a refusal to submit to testing, our DUI Defense lawyers in California, can help you fight the charges.
 Call us to find out more about fighting the administrative (APS) suspension.

 Call 1 (866) 842-5384 for a free consultation today.